-5.9 The history of a site or area is often the best guide to whether a site may be at risk of contamination.
+5.10 The history of a site or area is often the best guide to whether a site may be at risk of contamination.
 The borough of Cheshire East is a mix of urban settlements and rural areas, both with historical industrial heritage.
-As such there is always the potential for contaminated land to be present.
+Contamination can also arise from other sources (including natural sources, such as radon for example) and as such there is always the potential for contaminated land to be present.
 The council's Contaminated Land Strategy provides an overview of the industrial history of Cheshire East.